Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

     signal = take_out_data_from_file(item_path)
     return signal
 ```
-This process allows for the seamless integration and utilization of diverse datasets within our fault diagnosis framework.
+This process allows for the seamless integration within our framework.

 NOTE: The names of folders in the source directory should be consistent with those in the target directory (meaning the classes of source and target are the same).